Almost Optimal Variance-Constrained Best Arm Identification: Conclusion and Future Direction

-In Appendix~\ref{sec:equality_case} of the supplementary material, we discuss the necessity of the assumption $\sigma_{i^{\star}}^2<\bar{\sigma}^2$.
-In Appendix~\ref{sec:RiskAverse}, a variant of RiskAverse-UCB-m-best \citep{David2018} is presented.
-In Appendix~\ref{sec:discussion}, we systematically compare the bounds on the sample complexity presented in this paper to those in \citet{David2018}.
+In Appendix~\ref{sec:equality_case}, we discuss the necessity of the assumption $\sigma_{i^{\star}}^2<\bar{\sigma}^2$.
+In Appendix~\ref{sec:RiskAverse}, a variant of RiskAverse-UCB-m-best~\cite{David2018} is presented.
+In Appendix~\ref{sec:discussion}, we systematically compare the bounds on the sample complexity presented in this paper to those in \cite{David2018}.
 We also compare the assumptions needed to output the best feasible arm.
 In Appendix~\ref{upperbound}, we provide the detailed proofs of the lemmas used to prove Theorem~\ref{thm:up_bd}.
 In Appendix~\ref{sec:subgaussian}, VA-LUCB is extended to VA-LUCB-sub-Gaussian, which deals with arms following $\sigma$-sub-Gaussian distributions.
+In Appendix~\ref{LIL}, we discuss how to modify the analysis of VA-LUCB when the confidence radii are designed based on the non-asymptotic LIL (cf.\ Remark~\ref{rmk:LIL}).
 In Appendix~\ref{lowerbound}, the complete proofs of Theorem~\ref{thm:low_bd} and Corollary~\ref{cor:almost_opt} are presented.
 In Appendix~\ref{expdetail}, specific parameter settings and additional numerical results are presented.